This post discusses how to create an effective home gym on a budget.

 Another big reason to build a home gym is cost.

-Commercial gyms can get expensive, not only with memberships but also with hidden fees that can add up for years without you even realizing it.
+Commercial gyms can be expensive, not just for memberships but also for hidden fees that you might pay for years without realizing it.

 On top of that, gyms often charge dozens, sometimes hundreds, of dollars for personal training sessions or fitness classes, which quickly adds up.

-You can avoid most of these expenses with a home gym by purchasing just a few low-cost items to support your workouts, like a pull-up bar.
+You can avoid most of these expenses by setting up a home gym with just a few low-cost items to support your workouts, such as a pull-up bar.

 Or you could even use everyday objects like a water bottle or a backpack to intensify your exercises.